MadLittleMods/fps-aim-analyzer/dev-notes.md

 # Start an application in the new display
 DISPLAY=:99 firefox

-# See the existing display
+# You will already be able to see what's happening in the Xephyr window,
+# but just as an example on using `xpra`, you can connect and watch an existing display
 xpra attach :99
 ```